Alexander-G-Carter/Alexander-G-Carter.github.io/_publications/2026-Values-Virtues.md

 date: 2026-09-01
 venue: 'Social Psychological and Personality Science'
 paperurl: 'https://doi.org/10.1177/19485506251398890'
 citation: 'Carter, A. G., Faber, N. S., McGuire, L. (2026).
-Values over virtues: How children trade off their moral concern for animals W with the importance of human eating practices, Social Psychological and Personality Science, 17(7), 867-876'
+Values over virtues: How children trade off their moral concern for animals with the importance of human eating practices, Social Psychological and Personality Science, 17(7), 867-876'
 ---